KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-AirQuality by CFenner](https://github.com/CFenner/MMM-AirQuality)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-AirQuality.js`: Replace it with `MagicMirror²`.

 ## [MMM-AirQuality by cslev](https://github.com/cslev/MMM-AirQuality)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-AirQuality.js`: Replace it with `MagicMirror²`.

 ## [MMM-Airtable by yashatgit](https://github.com/yashatgit/MMM-Airtable)